Can market volumes reveal traders' rationality and a new risk premium?: Introduction

-Secondly, the literature regarding the impact of trading on asset prices.
-Models for price impacts have been widely studied, for a survey of them refer to Bouchaud (2017) \cite{B2017}.
-In \cite{HM2005} He and Mamaysky (2005) address the problem of liquidating a large block of a risky asset shares in presence of price impact and transaction costs.
-In \cite{C2019} Chen (2019) empirically examines whether trade-size clustering, which measures trading irregularity, has an impact on price formation.
-In \cite{G2010} Gatheral (2010) investigates a relationship between the shape of the market impact function and the decay of market impact.
+Secondly, the literature on the impact of trading on asset prices.
+Models for price impacts have been widely studied; for a survey of them, refer to \cite{B2017}. \cite{HM2005} address the problem of liquidating a large block of risky asset shares in the presence of price impact and transaction costs. \cite{C2019} empirically examines whether trade-size clustering, which measures trading irregularity, impacts price formation. \cite{G2010} investigates the relationship between the shape of the market impact function and the decay of market impact.
+This strand of literature has recently evolved to incorporate the perspective of liquidity providers. \cite{CW2020} investigate how the impact of trading on price dynamics can be anticipated using \textit{alpha signals}, allowing market makers to adjust their quotes proactively. \cite{J2021} explores optimal market making under persistent order flow, specifically accounting for the long-term price impact of trades and the resulting inventory risk. \cite{BHS2025} further extend this by introducing a model with exogenous competition, analyzing how the aggregate inventory of competitors influences price stability and execution probabilities.
+Our work builds upon these foundations by expanding the research to the study of riskless principal market maker behavior, a specific strategic configuration that remains less explored in the current literature.